 Cite: US National Library of Medicine – Role of acupuncture in the treatment of migraine

 Acupuncture provides significant pain relief with no side-effects

 This study illustrates how acupuncture can be useful for pain relief in ophthalmic migraines and other types of difficult to treat pain syndromes.
 Empirical analgesic acupoints were used to provide significant symptom relief and no side-effects were noted.

 Cite: US National Library of Medicine – Is acupuncture an useful tool for pain-treatment in ophthalmology?

 What to do if you have migraines

 If you live in the Washington DC area and are looking to heal migraines naturally (for either a current flare-up, preventative treatment, or both), we can help.
 Here’s what you can do:

 - Read more about our acupuncture sessions and herbal medicine consults.

-- Let us help you check if you have acupuncture coverage: If you have an insurance policy with Aetna, Cigna, or BCBS/CareFirst, we’d be happy to check your policy for you.
+- Let us help you check if you have acupuncture coverage: If you have an insurance policy with Aetna, United Healthcare, or BCBS/CareFirst, we’d be happy to check your policy for you.
 Just fill out or short online Acupuncture Benefits Verification Form.